 Christopher R. McGee, EdD

-Dr. Chris McGee serves the Rockwood School District as an assistant princpal.
+Dr. Chris McGee serves the Affton School District as the executive director of academic and student services.
 Dr. McGee completed his bachelor’s degree at Webster University in Biology with an emphasis in secondary education in 2001.
 He completed his masters degree in educational leadership at Lindenwood University in St. Charles, MO.
 His doctoral degree was completed at Maryville University in 2011.
 His thesis was entitled “The Correlation of Standards-Based Grading and the Performance on Standardized Assessments.”
 Further information about his education can be found: http://chrisrmcgee.com/p/education_15.html

 Dr. McGee began his educational career in the Mehlville school district at Oakville High School.
 While at Oakville, Dr. McGee taught classes which ranged from freshman physical science to junior and senior level chemistry.
 In addition to his work as a teacher he chaired the grant writing committee and served as lead technology trainer for Microsoft product integration into the classroom.
 His classroom innovation led him to acquire five classroom computers and thousands of dollars in grants and donations.
 These resources were used to run a water quality unit for his chemistry class.
 The class traveled to an area park located off the Missouri river and tested the water quality and clean and made improvements to the park.
 The students then formulated reports, presented them to the community at an open house, and sent the results to the state of Missouri Department of Conservation.